andreas-becker/project-ASVS-User-Stories/V3 Session Management/3_3_2-SessionManagement-Termination_periodic-reauth.md

 ## ASVS: 3.3.2

 ## ASVS Requirement description
-If authenticators permit users to remain logged in, verify that re- authentication occurs periodically both when actively used or after an idle period.
+If authenticators permit users to remain logged in, verify that re-authentication occurs periodically both when actively used or after an idle period (12 hours or 15 minutes of inactivity, with 2FA).

-Different assurance levels within ASVS require different parameters:
-Level 1: 30 days
-Level 2: 12 hours or 30 minutes of inactivity, 2FA optional
-Level 3: 12 hours or 15 minutes of inactivity, with 2FA

 ## User Story